kubescape/helm-charts/charts/kubescape-operator/README.md

 # Network Policy generation (beta)

 Disclaimer: Please note that this feature is currently in BETA and it's disabled by default.
 Creating Network Policies for workloads running in a cluster is a very important step in securing your cluster.
 But doing so manually can be a very tedious and error-prone task.
 Kubescape provides a way to automatically generate Network Policies for your cluster.
-Once enabled, Kubescape will listen to the network communication on your workloads, and you can then use `kubectl` to generate Network Policies automatically based on the captured traffic.
+Once the Network Policy generation feature is enabled, Kubescape will listen to the network communication on your workloads, and you can then use `kubectl` to generate Network Policies automatically based on the captured traffic.
 Please note that the policies won't be applied to the cluster automatically.
 You will have to apply them manually.

 ## Installation
 Kubescape Network Policy generation is built into the Kubescape Operator Helm chart.
 To use this capability, you need to enable it.
 Start by navigating to the `values.yaml` file and make sure that the corresponding `capabilities.networkPolicyService` key is set to `enabled`, like so: